renatoaraujo/uk-invitation-letter/README.md

 So, I decided to create this small service both as a way to practice Kotlin and to streamline the invitation letter generation for my future guests.

-While the PDF design won't win any awards, it has proven to be effective!

 ## Features

 - Reads host, guest, and visit details from a JSON configuration file.